 -

-Following the death of a loved one, the family are often faced by a complex, long and difficult process.
-As things stand, it is not possible to manage the affairs of a deceased relative’s estate through digital services provided by public authorities.
+Following the death of a relative, the family are often faced by a complex, long and difficult process.
+As things stand, it is not really possible to manage the affairs of a deceased relative’s estate through digital services provided by public authorities.
 For example, an estate may have to deliver copies of the estate inventory to multiple different parties.
-This programme will change this by making the estate’s information digitally available and by providing digital services.
+This programme will improve this by making the estate’s information digitally available and by developing digital services.

 The current approach is also burdensome and expensive for public authorities and other service providers.
-Information relating to the management of an estate’s affairs is currently not transmitted seamlessly in a digital and structured format.
-This programme will improve the efficiency of public authorities and the mobility of information between different parties.
+Information relating to a death is not transferred seamlessly in a digital and structured format between different organisations.
+The programme will also make it possible for different organisations to use information on estates when they provide their services.

 -